 Canadian bathroom routines can be very different.
-Some of the main differences are that Canadians typically:
+Some of the main differences that need to be brought to the student's attention are:

-- prefer taking showers to baths
+- Canadians prefer taking showers to baths

-- often shower in the morning
+- showers are often in the morning

 - bathe inside the bathtub drain and clean the tub after use

 - have no drain in the bathroom floor

 - keep the bathroom floor dry

 - shower once per day

-Some important bathroom related things to keep in mind:
+Some important bathroom related things to keep in mind and discuss with your student is:

 - There should be clear expectations concerning who can shower or bathe when and for how long. - Students shouldn't be required to wait until their host parents have showered before taking their shower or bath.
-Leaving enough hot water for other people in the family is important. - Showers should not be taken late in the evening if it disturbs the host family. - Toilet paper, soap and towels will be provided by the host family.
+Leaving enough hot water for other people in the family is important. - Showers should not be taken late in the evening if it disturbs the homestay family. - Toilet paper, soap and towels will be provided by the homestay family.
 Students need to supply their own personal items such as toothpaste, shampoo, conditioner and moisturizing cream.
-The student's personal items should not be used by other members of the host family without permission. - A host parent should talk to the student about what can and can't be flushed down the toilet. - Although it might be embarrassing, a plugged toilet is something to report, not something to hide.
+The student's personal items should not be used by other members of the homestay family without permission. - A host parent should talk to the student about what can and can't be flushed down the toilet. - Although it might be embarrassing, a plugged toilet is something to report, not something to hide.
 Students should never attempt to fix problems in the bathroom. - The bathroom should be clean and dry after every use.